maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/how-do-i-vote-in-a-language-other-than-english.md

 To find out what languages are available in your county, contact your [county elections office](#section-election-office-contact).
 The information is often listed on the county's web site and may also appear on the county voter guide you receive in the mail.

-For more information check [Rights of Voters to Language Assistance](#item-language-assistance)
+For more information check [Rights of voters to language assistance.](#item-language-assistance)